 Endorsement Options: Blanket Coverage vs. Scheduled Coverage

-With a blanket coverage endorsement, you set a total insured amount for all of your jewelry, rather than each individual piece.
+With a blanket coverage endorsement, you set a total insured amount for all your jewelry rather than each piece.
 Though not required, you may want to appraise your jewelry to prove ownership and value in case you need to file a claim.